 This Quarterly Report on Form 10-Q contains statements which constitute forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Statements that are predictive in nature or that depend upon or refer to future events or conditions are forward-looking statements.
 These statements are often identified by the words "may", "might", "will", "should", "anticipate", "believe", "expect", "intend", "estimate", "hope", "plan" or similar expressions.
 In addition, expressions of our strategies, intentions or plans are also forward looking statements.
 These statements reflect management's current views with respect to future events and are subject to risks and uncertainties, both known and unknown.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of their date.
 There are important factors that could cause actual results to differ materially from those in forward-looking statements, many of which are beyond our control.
 Investors are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, and that actual results may differ materially from those projected or implied in the forward-looking statements.
 We have identified significant factors that could cause actual results to differ materially from those stated or implied in the forward-looking statements.
-We believe important factors that could cause actual results to differ materially from those stated or implied in the forward-looking statements.
-We believe important factors that could cause actual results to differ materially from those stated or implied in the forward-looking statements.
-We believe important factors that could cause actual results to differ materially from those stated or implied in the forward-looking statements.
-We believe important factors that could cause actual results to
+We believe important factors that could cause actual results to differ materially from our expectations include the following, in addition to other risks and uncertainties discussed herein and in our Annual Report on Form 10-K for the fiscal year ended December 29, 2013:

-- The effect of our tax-free spin-off of Fiesta, including any potential tax liability that may arise; - Effectiveness of the Burger King[®] advertising programs and the overall success of the Burger King brand; - Increases in food costs and other commodity costs; - Competitive conditions; - Our ability to integrate any restaurants we acquire; - Regulatory factors;
+• The effect of our tax-free spin-off of Fiesta in 2012, including any potential tax liability that may arise;

-- Environmental conditions and regulations; - General economic conditions, particularly in the retail sector; - Weather conditions; - Fuel prices; - Significant disruptions in service or supply by any of our suppliers or distributors; - Changes in consumer perception of dietary health and food safety; - Labor and employment benefit costs, including the effects of healthcare reform; - The outcome of pending or future legal claims or proceedings; - Our ability to manage our growth and successfully implement our business strategy; - Our inability to service our indebtedness; - Our borrowing costs and credit ratings, which may be influenced by the credit ratings of our competitors; - The availability and terms of necessary or desirable financing or refinancing and other related risks and uncertainties; and - Factors that affect the restaurant industry generally, including recalls if products become adulterated or misbranded, liability if our products cause injury, ingredient disclosure and labeling laws and regulations, reports of cases of food borne illnesses such as "mad cow" disease and avian flu, and the possibility that consumers could lose confidence in the safety and quality of certain food products, as well as negative publicity regarding food quality, illness, injury or other health concerns.
+- Effectiveness of the Burger King® advertising programs and the overall success of the Burger King brand; - Increases in food costs and other commodity costs; - Competitive conditions; - Our ability to integrate any restaurants we acquire; - Regulatory factors; - Environmental conditions and regulations; - General economic conditions, particularly in the retail sector; - Weather conditions; - · Fuel prices; - Significant disruptions in service or supply by any of our suppliers or distributors; - Changes in consumer perception of dietary health and food safety; - Labor and employment benefit costs, including the effects of healthcare reform; - The outcome of pending or future legal claims or proceedings; - Our ability to manage our growth and successfully implement our business strategy; - Our inability to service our indebtedness; - Our borrowing costs and credit ratings, which may be influenced by the credit ratings of our competitors; - The availability and terms of necessary or desirable financing or refinancing and other related risks and uncertainties; and - Factors that affect the restaurant industry generally, including recalls if products become adulterated or misbranded, liability if our products cause injury, ingredient disclosure and labeling laws and regulations, reports of cases of food borne illnesses such as "mad cow" disease and avian flu, and the possibility that consumers could lose confidence in the safety and quality of certain food products, as well as negative publicity regarding food quality, illness, injury or other health concerns.